German (2020 - 2022)

 Minor in German

-The minor program requires five 4-point courses (20 points) taught in German and completed with a grade of C or better, as follows:
+The minor program requires five 4-point courses (20 points) taught in German and completed with a grade of C or better (Pass/Fail does not count), as follows:

 - A minimum of two courses (8 points) at the 100 level.